 Kids Science in a Jar Mixing Earth Materials

-Mixing earth materials in a jar combines outdoor play with scientific discovery.
+Mix earth materials in a jar to combine outdoor play with scientific discovery.
 Dig for clues, and shake up some answers, as you conduct some simple science in a jar.

-What's in your kids pockets?
-When kids get outside and explore nature they are likely to stuff their pockets with pine cones, creepy crawlies, and stones.
+When kids get outside and explore nature, they’re likely to stuff their pockets with pine cones, creepy crawlies, and stones.

 Then they’ll want to bring everything home!
 They’ll probably want to examine things and ask a lot of questions too.